dbt-labs/docs.getdbt.com/website/blog/2022-10-24-demystifying-event-streams.md

 ![](/img/blog/2022-10-24-demystifying-event-streams/merit-platform.png)

-In the past we relied upon an ETL tool (Stitch) to pull data out of microservice databases and into Snowflake.
+In the past we relied upon an <Term id="etl" /> tool (Stitch) to pull data out of microservice databases and into Snowflake.
 This data would become the main dbt sources used by our report models in BI.

 ![](/img/blog/2022-10-24-demystifying-event-streams/merit-platform-stitch.png)